Enterprise A/B Testing Software: Your Ultimate Digital Customer Experience Tool

 Conversion rate optimization is one of the most powerful strategies for transforming your website’s performance.
-A/B testing is a key component of that strategy, offering the potential of powerful insights into which design ideas will bring in the most money.
+A/B testing is a key component of a website personalization strategy, offering the potential of powerful insights into which design ideas will bring in the most money for your enterprise.
 That makes it tempting to throw yourself in and start running tests without putting enough thought into what to test or how to measure the success.

 Conversion rate optimization (CRO) is a slightly misleading term.
 It has become a catch-all title for a process of website optimization that often involves improving much more than just your conversion rate.
 Of course, conversion rate is an important metric to measure, but it’s not the only metric.